tuxecure/zip-it/README.md

 A GitHub Action for zipping script files in a zip file for easy distribution and installation

+The idea here is to take the files of your repository, and let the action create the corresponding structure needed to create a zipfile which you can send to your peers.

+They will then be able to simply deploy your software onto their machine with an absolute breeze.

 ## Usage

 Customize following example workflow and save as `.github/workflows/zip-it.yml` on your source repository.